Borsdata-Sweden/ExcelPlugin/README.md

 https://support.office.com/en-us/article/dynamic-array-formulas-and-spilled-array-behavior-205c6b06-03ba-4151-89a1-87a7eb36e531

 ## Support
 Make sure to read the documentation - this will avoid repeated questions.
-Send us an email or direct message on twitter.
+If still having problem then send us an email or direct message on twitter.

 ## Issues Tracking
 We use GitHub's Issues tracker for our project.
 Feel free to create bug reports and features requests.
 Make sure to read the documentation before asking questions - this will avoid repeated questions, leaving us more time for developing the library.